Xitee1/ESP32-cam-webserver-improved/README.md

 - Improved performance
 - Doesn't get burning hot
 - Control the LED with a webhook
-- Wifi-Autoreconnect
+- WiFi automatically reconnects if connection is lost
-- Static IP
+- Set a static IP
-- The red LED is flashing whilst starting or whilst lost WiFi signal.
+- The red LED is flashing whilst starting or if WiFi is disconnected

 ## Removed
 - Face recognition